Publicist Kelly Cutrone Says Russell Simmons Attempted To Sexually Assault Her In 1991

 "He threw me down on the floor and literally tried to grab...take my clothes off of me," she said.
 "And I started kicking him really, really hard, screaming, telling him to get the fuck off of me."

-She continued to say that she even threatened at the time to "call Page Six and have him murdered."
+She said that she even threatened at the time to "call Page Six and have him murdered."
 Before Simmons could go any further, Cutrone said she was able to escape and hail a cab, but that the thought of "going to to the police and pressing charges against him was overwhelming."

 Now, more than two decades later, Cutrone said she felt compelled to come forward and speak out, following allegations of sexual misconduct made against powerful Hollywood professionals like Harvey Weinstein and Matt Lauer.